+1 609-595-4900

 Wooden Front Doors Prices

-Wood doors offer a classic, high-end look and can be customized with intricate designs, glass inserts, and unique finishes.
-Solid wood doors are among the most expensive options due to their craftsmanship and durability.
-Depending on the type of wood and level of customization, the average cost of front door replacement with a solid wood door ranges from $1,500 to $5,000, with premium hardwood options costing even more.
+Solid wood doors offer a classic, high-end look and can be customized with intricate designs, glass inserts, and unique finishes.
+They’re among the most expensive options because of the craftsmanship involved.
+Depending on wood species and customization, solid wood doors run $1,500 to $5,000, with premium hardwood options going higher.

 Fiberglass Entry Doors Prices

-Fiberglass doors look and feel like wood without the maintenance.
-They resist warping, cracking and moisture damage.
-This makes them a durable choice for any climate.
-Fiberglass doors are also energy efficient and can reduce heating and air conditioning costs.
-Standard fiberglass models start around $800-$2,500, but premium versions with custom finishes and glass inserts can reach $4,000.
+Fiberglass mimics the look and feel of wood without the upkeep – it resists warping, cracking, and moisture, which makes it a strong choice in any climate.
+It’s also energy efficient and can reduce heating and cooling costs.
+Standard models run $800-$2,500; premium versions with custom finishes and glass inserts reach $4,000.

 Steel Front Doors